D-K-E/graphical-models/paper/paper.md

 - `pyfac` [see @Lester_2016]

+- `pomegranate` [see @Schreiber_2018]

-The most popular and goto library is `pgmpy`.
-It has also been used in several publications [see @Ankan_Panda_2015a; also @Ankan_Panda_2015b].
-Its functionality is covered with a nice test suite as well.
-Overall it is a reliable library for using PGMs in production.
-It comes with several dependencies that can be heavy handed (`pytorch` for example) for exploratory use though.
+The most popular and goto libraries are `pgmpy` and `pomegranate`.
+Both of them have also been used in several publications [see @Ankan_Panda_2015a; also
+@Ankan_Panda_2015b; and @Schreiber_2018].
+Their functionalities are covered with nice test suites as well.
+Overall both of them are reliable libraries for using PGMs in production.

 `pyGM` and `pgm` are particularly well organized alternatives to `PyGModels`, with `pyGM` being slightly more reliable than `pgm` due to its test suite.